AnirudhVyas/AnirudhVyas/README.md

 # Anirudh Vyas

-Founder and product leader who still ships.
-I set the direction, lead the team, and write the hard parts myself.
-22 years building software, now running my own company.
+I am product leader with 22 years of experience shaping different products across various domains.
+I build things that last for a long time and are valuable.
+I value product market fits and customer's needs.
+I have done stints at Data Engineering leading development of high performance, high throughput ingestion system at PB scales, Query Engine and its microservice infrastructure at big data scale and more.
+I have led teams to success by leading and mentoring and also leading by example.

 ## What I'm building

-**[Cyan]** agentic, collaborative AI that glues media production end to end: pre-production, post, and delivery/distribution.
+Cyan -  Agentic, collaborative AI that glues media production end to end: pre-production, post, and delivery/distribution.

 Currently piloting with **Planetcast Media Services** for **IBC 2026**.